 Working with Handloom Fabrics

-Some of our fabrics are a little different than what we're all used to... here are some tips to making the most of these wonderful handloom fabrics.
+Handloom fabrics are a little different than what we're all used to... here are some tips to making the most of them.

-- approach lightweight handloom cotton fabric as you might a fine silk — it is delicate and should be treated with care.
-However, being cotton, it will handle more easily
+- approach a lightweight handloom cotton, such as jamdani, as you might a fine silk — it is delicate and should be treated with care.
+However, being cotton, it will handle more easily.

-- use a fine needle and fine (no.60) cotton thread, with a short stitch length
+- use a fine needle and fine (no. 50 or 60) cotton thread, with a short stitch length.

-- use the very lightest sew-in interfacing as necessary, or (better yet) none at all, finishing edges with bias bands or piping.
-Don’t forget to staystitch!
+- use the very lightest sew-in interfacing as necessary, or none at all, finishing edges with bias bands or piping.
+Stay-stitching is helpful, too.

-- be sure to make a muslin to check the fit of your pattern beforehand - you don’t want to have to unpick seams, as the fabric is delicate and needle holes may show
+- be sure to make a muslin to check the fit of your pattern beforehand — avoid unpicking seams, if possible, because needle holes may show.

-- since the fabric is more loosely woven than typical cottons, it works best for more loosely fitted garments so that the seams won’t be stressed
+- since the fabric is more loosely woven than typical cottons, it works best for more loosely fitted garments where the seams won’t be stressed.

-- the fabric may fray a bit or lose its shape slightly after cutting, so handle cut pieces with care before and during sewing
+- the fabric may fray a bit or lose its shape slightly after cutting, so handle cut pieces gently before and during sewing.

 - the weave is usually fairly even, so you can use fabric on the cross grain for creative placement of stripes or motifs